ISGLOBAL-Rakislova-Lab/HTGAnalyzer/README.md

 [![Documentation](https://img.shields.io/badge/docs-pkgdown-blue.svg)](https://ISGLOBAL-Rakislova-Lab.github.io/HTGAnalyzer)

-# TUTORIAL
+# HTGAnalyzer

 Here you will find a tutorial to perform a complete analysis for HTG Edge results and RNAseq with HTGAnalyzer.
+Remember that we also have a shinny app to perform all the analysis locally follow the following link to know more: https://github.com/ISGLOBAL-Rakislova-Lab/HTGAnalyzer_shiny
+. and by a shinny app which only teh WC is available in the website https://isglobal-rakislova-lab.shinyapps.io/htganalyzer_shiny/

+HTGAnalyzer is an R package designed for the analysis of HTG EdgeSeq data and RNA sequencing results.
+The package provides tools for quality control (QC), differential gene expression analysis, tumor microenvironment profiling, survival analysis, and gene set enrichment analysis.

+In addition to the R package, we offer **two Shiny apps** for user-friendly local or web-based analysis:
+- **Full Analysis Shiny App:** Perform a complete analysis locally on your own machine.
+[Learn more here.](https://github.com/ISGLOBAL-Rakislova-Lab/HTGAnalyzer_shiny)
+- **Web-based QC Shiny App:** Focus exclusively on quality control (QC) through our hosted web app.
+[Try it online here.](https://isglobal-rakislova-lab.shinyapps.io/htganalyzer_shiny/)

 Having the results of **HTG Edge Reveal** or **RNAseq**, this package will help you perform Quality Control, Differential Expression Analysis (DEA), Gene Set Enrichment Analysis (GSEA), Tumor Microenvironment Analysis (TME), and Survival Analysis.
 ![FIGURE_1](https://github.com/user-attachments/assets/49a47a9b-c6ae-4231-938f-9654c44995a3)